turingschool/curriculum/source/topics/fundamental_sql.markdown

 And we can conclude that Violet is a fan of apples.

+To exit out of sqlite> type .exit in your terminal.

 ## SQL Support Tools

 You do *not* need to use any special tool or library to run SQL and interact with databases.